OSCNWeb/Courts/judges/doris-fransein.md

-﻿---
+---
-fname: 'Doris'
+fname: Doris
-lname: 'Fransein'
+lname: Fransein
 id: 458
-published: false
+published: true
 layout: judge-bio
 ---
 District Judge Doris L. Fransein is a 1981 graduate of the University of